-15 Folklore From North Sumatra
+15 Folklores from North Sumatra

 The following is a collection of Indonesian folklore, folktales, fairy tales, and legends that exist in the midst of the people of North Sumatra Province.